 About Us

-Mary A. Steinhardt, Ed.D., L.P.C.
+Mary A. Steinhardt, Ed.D.

 Dr. Mary Steinhardt.

 A note from Dr. Steinhardt: I want to personally thank you for visiting the resilience site.
-I appreciate your personal interest and quest to enhance your resilience, and look forward to hearing from you regarding your experience with the program.
+I appreciate your personal interest and quest to enhance your resilience, and I look forward to hearing from you regarding your experience with the program.

-Dr. Mary Steinhardt is a professor of Health Behavior and Health Education in the College of Education at The University of Texas at Austin, and Fellow in the Oscar and Anne Mauzy Regents Professorship in Educational Research and Development.
-She currently teaches Evaluation and Research Design, Theories of Health Behavior, and Stress Adaptation and Health Resilience.
-She was the recipient of the First Annual Dean’s Distinguished Teaching Award in the College of Education in 2002, the Texas Excellence Teaching Award given by the Texas Exes Student Association in 2003, selected to the Academy of Distinguished Teachers at The University of Texas in 2004, received the Regents’ Outstanding Teaching Award in 2011, and appointed as a Senior Provost Teaching Fellow in 2013.
-Dr. Steinhardt also serves as the University Faculty Ombuds and received The Civitatis Award in 2017, the highest distinction made by The University of Texas in recognition of outstanding faculty citizenship.
+Dr. Steinhardt received the First Annual Dean’s Distinguished Teaching Award in 2002 and the Texas Excellence Teaching Award given by the Texas Exes Student Association in 2003.
+She was selected to the Academy of Distinguished Teachers at The University of Texas at Austin in 2004, received the Regents’ Outstanding Teaching Award in 2011, and was appointed as a Senior Provost Teaching Fellow in 2013.
+Dr. Steinhardt also serves as UT Austin’s associate vice president for research, research integrity officer (RIO).
+Prior to serving as the RIO, Mary served as the University Faculty Ombuds for 12 years.
+In 2017, she received The Civitatis Award, the highest distinction made by The University of Texas at Austin in recognition of outstanding faculty citizenship.

-Dr. Steinhardt lives in Cedar Park, Texas with her husband John (an 8th-grade math teacher).
-They have two daughters, Megan (a graduate of Washington and Lee University and The University of Texas at Austin, and currently a school counselor in Washington, D.C.) and Linda (a graduate of the University of Missouri at Columbia and currently pursuing a Nutritional Sciences degree at The University of Texas at Austin).
-Dr. Steinhardt also serves as chair on the Women’s Athletic Council, and is proud to be a longhorn!
-Her favorite place?
-Estees Park.
-Favorite movie?
-Erin Brockovich.
-Favorite books?
-Rising Tide, The Help, The Secret Life of Bees, and Rising Strong.
-Favorite thing to do?
-Girls’ night out with Megan and Linda.
+Dr. Steinhardt lives in Cedar Park, Texas, with her husband John.
+They have two daughters, Megan (a graduate of Washington and Lee University and The University of Texas at Austin, currently a psychotherapist in Washington, D.C.) and Linda (a graduate of the University of Missouri at Columbia and The University of Texas at Austin, currently a registered dietitian in Denver).

 Acknowledgments

-Contact Info
+Contact

-Mary A. Steinhardt, EdD, LPC
+Mary A. Steinhardt

 Department of Kinesiology and Health Education